acmdas/das_fieldstones/consultingsmiths-2019-04-13 .md

 <link>http://www.consultingsmiths.com/joyces-reality/</link>
 Mon, 18 Jun 2018 11:07:32
 http://www.consultingsmiths.com/?p=1021
-<p>"Beckett wrote that Joyce believed fervently in the significance of chance events and of random connections. &rdquo;˜To Joyce reality was a paradigm, an illustration of a possibly unstateable rule&rdquo;¦ According to this rule, reality, no matter how much we try to manipulate it, can only shift about in continual movement, yet movement limited in its possibilities&rdquo;¦&rdquo;™ giving rise to &rdquo;˜the notion of the world where unexpected simultaneities are the rule.&rdquo;™ In other words, a coincidence such as sitting down to dinner with James Joyce is actually just part of a continually moving pattern, like a kaleidoscope.
-Or Joyce likes to put it, a &rdquo;˜collideorscape&rdquo;™." &mdash; Gabrielle Carey <em><a href="https://sydneyreviewofbooks.com/breaking-james-joyce/" rel="noopener" target="_blank">Breaking Up With James Joyce</a></em>
+<p>"Beckett wrote that Joyce believed fervently in the significance of chance events and of random connections. &rdquo;˜To Joyce reality was a paradigm, an illustration of a possibly unstateable rule&rdquo;¦ According to this rule, reality, no matter how much we try to manipulate it, can only shift about in continual movement, yet movement limited in its possibilities&rdquo;¦&rdquo; giving rise to &rdquo;˜the notion of the world where unexpected simultaneities are the rule.&rdquo; In other words, a coincidence such as sitting down to dinner with James Joyce is actually just part of a continually moving pattern, like a kaleidoscope.
+Or Joyce likes to put it, a &rdquo;˜collideorscape&rdquo;." &mdash; Gabrielle Carey <em><a href="https://sydneyreviewofbooks.com/breaking-james-joyce/" rel="noopener" target="_blank">Breaking Up With James Joyce</a></em>
 <a href="http://www.consultingsmiths.com/wp-content/uploads/2018/06/MarxRealith.jpg"><img src="http://www.consultingsmiths.com/wp-content/uploads/2018/06/MarxRealith-200x300.jpg" alt="" width="200" height="300" class="alignnone size-medium wp-image-1024" /></a></p>
 1021
 2018-06-18 07:07:32